Ferris-Labs/site-draft/content/en/docs/Overview/FERRIS_EXECUTOR_BENEFITS_FEATURES.md

 ---
 categories: ["Overview", "Placeholders"]
 tags: ["features","docs"]
-title: "ferrisFX Features and Benefits"
+title: "FerrisFX Features and Benefits"
-linkTitle: "ferrisFX Features and Benefits"
+linkTitle: "FerrisFX Features and Benefits"
 weight: -11
 description: >
   A short overview of the benefits and features of ferrisFX